hyebrown/figdocknode/README.md

-NOTE: running fighack.sh will delete all docker containers on the host!!!!
-NOTE
+WARNING: running fighack.sh will delete all docker containers on the host!!!!
 =====================================================

 assumptions:
 -----------------------------------------------------